Newtown, Bristol

 Newtown is a neighbourhood within the Lawrence Hill ward of the city of Bristol, England, and is adjacent to Old Market and The Dings.
 It is bounded by the Bristol & Bath Railway Path to the south, the A420 (Lawrence Hill) to the north, Trinity Road to the west, and St Philip's Causeway and Barton Hill to the east.
-The current community was rebuilt following the construction of the Outer Circuit Road in Easton.
+The current community was rebuilt following the construction of the Outer Circuit Road in Easton, with very little remaining from the pre-war landscape.

 History

 Pre-war community (1838–1945)

 Until the 1830s the site was glebe attached to the rectory of St Philip & Jacob.
 The arrival of the Great Western Railway in 1838 and the Great Western Cotton Factory in 1839 triggered speculative building in the Barton Hill area; by 1860 a tight grid of terraces housed the families and workers in local industries.

 Local social life revolved around a cluster of small beerhouses, including the Freemasons Arms, Engineers Tavern, and the Millwrights Arms on Barrow Road, the Foresters Arms on Clarence Street and the Dove Inn on Trinity Street, all established by the early 20th century.
 In 1855, the United Methodist Free Church established a chapel within its Bristol circuit on Trinity Road.
-Wesley Hall, a Wesleyan chapel dating from 1888 on the corner of Barrow Road and Morley Terrace, hosted a thriving Boys’ and Girls’ Brigade and organised annual coach outings to Weston-super-Mare in the 1950s.
+Wesley Hall, a Wesleyan chapel dating from 1888 on the corner of Barrow Road and Morley Terrace, hosted a thriving Boys' and Girls' Brigade and organised annual coach outings to Weston-super-Mare in the 1950s.
+During World War II local children staged an improvised variety show behind the air-raid shelters at Clarence Place.